FiV0/FiV0.github.io/_posts/2019-10-23-anonymous-recursive-function-in-clojure.md

                       ~@(drop 3 lambda))))]
      (partial mem-fn# mem-fn#)))
 ```
 The macro does all of the transformations for you that we did explicitly above.
-One can then write the `levenshtein` function really
+We can then write the `levenshtein` function
-simple again.
+as anonymous lambda really simple again.
 ```clj
 ((lambda/memoize
   (fn lev [x y]